YuvrajVamp7K/StockPricePredictor/README.md

 ## Conclusion

 This project provides a basic but functional model for predicting daily stock price movements and changes using machine learning.
-It's a great starting point for building more advanced financial models.
+It was build as my capstone project for CBSE 2025 AI practical.